blazux/LLM-Lab/DOCUMENTATION.md

 #### **Optimizer (`optimizer`)**
 - **Options:** Same as base training (`adamw`, `muon`, `lion`, `sophia`, `adafactor`)
 - **Default:** `adamw`
+- **Parameters:** See [Base Training Optimizer Parameters](#optimizer-optimizer) for details on each optimizer's specific parameters
+  - The CLI will prompt for parameters relevant to your chosen optimizer
+  - All parameters can be manually edited in `sft_config.json`
 - **Recommendation:** AdamW works well for SFT

 #### **Scheduler (`scheduler`)**